-Quick-Cam Miter Table Lock Operation: (Fig. L) If miter angles required are NOT one of the nine positive stops noted above, the miter table can be locked at any angle between these positive stops by using the Miter Quick-Cam table lock
+Quick-Cam Miter Table Lock Operation: (Fig. L) If miter angles required are NOT one of the nine positive stops noted above, the miter table can be locked at any angle between these positive stops by using the Miter Quick-Cam table lock.

-- Unlock the miter table by lifting up on the miter quick-cam table lock (3). - 2 While holding the positive stop locking lever down until it locks the miter table in place NOTE: The miter Quick-Cam locking lever should lock the table and prevent it from moving left or right.
-If adjustment is needed, see next step
+- 1. Unlock the miter table by lifting up on the miter quick-cam table lock (3). - 2.
+While holding the positive stop locking lever down

-(1), grasp the miter handle (2) and move the miter table left or right to the desired angle
+(1), grasp the miter handle (2) and move the miter table left or right to the desired angle.